 A network penetration test allows an organisation to test it’s network against attack in a controlled environment carried out by a professional cyber security consultant.
 Helping ensure data integrity and assisting your internal teams understand the identified security issues.

 Web application penetration testing is a point-in-time security assessment of a web application and web server.
-The web application assessment is a consultant lead manual test that exposes security issues within your web applications and provides clear fix instructions, allowing your team to resolve discovered security issues.
+The web application assessment is a consultant lead in depth, deep dive manual test that focuses on web application security issues within your web applications and provides clear fix instructions, allowing your team to resolve discovered security issues.

 Identify security issues that are exposed to external attackers from the Internet, helping ensure data integrity and preventing unauthorised access.